ssinyagin/gerty/doc/gerty_device_attributes.markdown

 Default values are specified in *Gerty.Default.ini*.

 * __access-handler__: refers to a Perl module that implements the access to a device.
-Default value: *Gerty::Access::CLI* -- this module defines a command-line interface suitable for most device vendors.
+Default value: *Gerty::CLI::DirectAccess* -- this module defines a command-line interface suitable for most device vendors.

 * __credentials-source__: defines the way Gerty should know the login